 The first part of a two-semester sequence.
 An introduction to algebraic structures with an emphasis on groups, covering normal subgroups, cosets.
 Lagrange's theorem and the fundamental homomorphism theorems.
 Fall.
-Prerequisites: A grade of C or better in MATH 243 and MATH 272.
+Prerequisites: A grade of C or better in MATH 243 and (MATH 272 or MATH 351).

-MATH 385, Vector Calculus, 3 Credits,
+MATH 385.
+Vector Calculus.
+3 Credits.